dalibor/dalibornasevic.com/_posts/2017-10-22-handling-and-testing-exceptions.md

 title: "A Walkthrough for Handling and Testing Exceptions"
 date: 2017-10-22 10:00:00 +0100
 categories: [rspec, testing, ruby, exceptions]
-summary: "In a previous blog posts I wrote about the problem of overusing exceptions, and in this one we'll look at some exception handling and testing practices."
+summary: "In a previous blog post I wrote about the problem of overusing exceptions, and in this one we'll look at some exception handling and testing practices."
 permalink: /posts/80-a-walkthrough-for-handling-and-testing-exceptions
 ---

-In a previous blog posts I wrote about the problem of [overusing exceptions](/posts/52-don-t-overuse-exceptions), and in this one we'll look at some exception handling and testing practices.
+In a previous blog post I wrote about the problem of [overusing exceptions](/posts/52-don-t-overuse-exceptions), and in this one we'll look at some exception handling and testing practices.

 To start with, let's define `LinkCounter` class. `LinkCounter` counts how many links are on a web page.
 It is initialized with a url, it uses [Faraday](https://github.com/lostisland/faraday) HTTP client to fetch the page content and it uses [Nokogiri](https://github.com/sparklemotion/nokogiri) to parse the HTML content.